1956 New Hampshire Wildcats baseball team

 The 1956 New Hampshire Wildcats baseball team represented the University of New Hampshire in the 1956 NCAA baseball season.
 The Wildcats played their home games at Brackett Field.
 The team was coached by Hank Swasey in his 11th year as head coach at New Hampshire.

-The Wildcats won the District I to advance to the College World Series, where they were defeated by the Arizona Wildcats.
+The Wildcats won the District I playoffs to advance to the College World Series, where they were defeated by the Arizona Wildcats.